 Colorado is the top destination for skiing and snowboarding in North America.
 It has numerous ski resorts ranging from resorts that cater to guests desiring dining, shopping, and nightlife as well as locales where the focus is on skiing.
-Our detailed review of the Five Best Ski Resorts in Colorado will give you information on the types of skiing available at the five resorts along with the lodging, facilities, and amenities at the resorts to help you choose the resort that best suits your preferences.
+Our detailed review of the five best ski resorts in Colorado will give you information on the types of skiing available at these resorts along with the lodging, facilities, and amenities at the resorts to help you choose the resort that best suits your preferences.

 The Denver International Airport (DIA) is 74 miles to 360 miles from the various resorts, which means from one hour to several hours of travel time to the resorts.
-Rental cars and shuttles are available to get to resorts.
+Rental cars and shuttles are available to get to the resorts.
 Either four-wheel drive or all-wheel drive vehicles are recommended.
 Another option is to fly into regional airports such as the Aspen-Pitkin County Airport (ASE) or the Vail Eagle County Regional Airport (EGE) which is 40 minutes from Vail.
 This can save travel time, especially for peak arrival times on Fridays and peak departure times, such as Sunday evenings.
-Travel, even on I-70, can be an issue because of weather.
+However, travel, even on I-70, can be an issue because of the weather.

-Vail Mountain Resort
+1. Vail Mountain Resort

-While not as high as some resorts, it receives 341 inches of snow per season.
-It is 100 miles from Denver.
+While not as high as some other resorts, it receives 341 inches of snow per season.
+It is located 100 miles from Denver.
 Vail offers luxury accommodations, upscale shopping, and fine dining.
 The overall size and the variety of trails, plus the overall ambiance on and off the mountain, places Vail among the best ski resorts.
 Rooms start at $359 at the 4.5-star, 66-room Tivoli Lodge in Vail Village.

 The Aspen Snowmass resort area actually includes four resorts: Aspen Mountain, Snowmass, Buttermilk, and Aspen Highlands.
 That is why this area is among the best ski resorts.
 The four resorts together are about the same size as Vail.
 Host to the Winter X-Games, Buttermilk has a larger amount of beginner and intermediate trails, which balances Aspen Mountain where there are no beginner trails.
 Buttermilk offers 44 trails and three ski lifts.
 Lift passes cost $145 for a one-day pass.
 Aspen Mountain has 76 trails and eight lifts.
 Prices for lift passes are the same as for Buttermilk.

-Telluride, in the San Juan Mountains, is in a remote setting and is 331 miles from Denver.
+Telluride, in the San Juan Mountains, is a remote setting and is 331 miles from Denver.
 You can use the Telluride Regional Airport (TEX) instead of Denver International Airport.
 It is the most scenic resort with 2,000 acres of great terrain.
 With an 8,725-foot base elevation and a top elevation of 13,150 feet, it gets 300 inches of snowfall annually.
 Telluride also has a mixture of beginner, intermediate, and advanced runs with great vertical and hike-to extreme terrain.

-Steamboat Ski Resort
+4. Steamboat Ski Resort

 Steamboat Ski Resort is 160 miles from Denver.
 You can use the Yampa Valley Airport (HDN) which is 25 miles away.
 Steamboat is more casual and ski-centered.
 With a base elevation of 6,900 feet and a top elevation of 10,568 feet, the 2,965-acre resort receives 334 inches of snow annually.
 Of its 165 trails, 14 percent are for beginners and 42 percent are blue.
 It has 18 lifts and six peaks.
 Lift tickets cost from $90 to $100 for a one-day pass.
 It’s a favorite for its tree skiing.
 Rooms start at $238 at the four-star, 328-room Steamboat Grand.

 We hope that our guide helped you decide what skiing and overall resort features are best for you.
 If you have a chance to test the ski trails and hike through the remote and pristine nature, come back to us and share your experience!
-And because Colorado is so generous with its one-of-a-kind landscapes and teeming with wildlife, another option for you to choose can be the Park Hyatt Beaver Creek Resort, should you decide to prolong your stay.
+And because Colorado is so generous with its one-of-a-kind landscapes and teeming with wildlife, another option for you to choose can be the Park Hyatt Beaver Creek resort, should you decide to prolong your stay.